My web

 For each investment property that is not the subject of the transaction, verify the mortgage payment(s).

-• If the amount in the Monthly Mortgage Payment field includes the monthly insurance, taxes, association dues, etc. verify the Total includes taxes and / or insurance checkbox is checked.
+- If the amount in the Monthly Mortgage Payment field includes the monthly insurance, taxes, association dues, etc. verify the Total includes Monthly Insurance, Taxes, Association Dues, etc. checkbox is checked.

-Note: DU does not include the mortgage payment and taxes, insurance, etc. associated to a non-subject investment property in the DTI because they should be factored into the net rental income calculation.
+Note: DU does not include the mortgage payment and taxes, insurance, association dues, etc. associated to a non-subject investment property in the DTI because they should be factored into the net rental income calculation.
 If the net rental income is a "breakeven" amount, then see the above note regarding "breakeven" net rental income.

 Note: If the combined total net rental income for all borrowers is positive, DU adds the net rental income to the qualifying income and includes it in the debt-to-income ratio.
 If the total is negative, DU treats the loss as a liability and includes it in the debt-to-income ratio.